Carnivorous plants

 A large genus with about 250 species, widely distributed on all continents, with the exception of Antarctica.

-These plants are called sundew due to their sticky glandular hairs, which resemble dew drops, when the sun is shining on them.
+The generic name is derived from Ancient Greek drosos (‘dew’), referring to the sticky glandular hairs on the leaves, which resemble dew drops, when the sun is shining on them.
 Formerly, in European folk medicine, dew drops were said to possess miraculous qualities, and the glandular ‘drops’ of sundew were sold as Virgin Mary’s tears.
 Supposedly, they were able to cure skin diseases like warts, ringworms, and corns, besides many other ailments.

 In the old days, in Denmark, farmers were convinced that if sheep would consume sundew “before Michaelmas” (September 29), they would get liver flukes (Distoma hepaticum).
 The real cause for the sheep to get these parasites was that they were grazing in wet areas, where not only these plants thrive, but also the flukes.